yunhaoli2020/yunhaoli2020.github.io/index.md

 </table>

-I'm currently a PhD student in Computer Science at Westlake University (jointly with Zhejiang University), supervised by [Prof. Peidong Liu](https://ethliup.github.io/).
+I'm currently a visiting student in Computer Science at Westlake University (jointly with Zhejiang University), supervised by [Prof. Peidong Liu](https://ethliup.github.io/).

 I received my Bachelor's degree from Xi'an Jiaotong University at Xi'an, China, and received my Master's degree from Northwestern University at Evanston, IL